Smith's Wood

-Smith's Wood is a residential area in the north of the Metropolitan Borough of Solihull in the West Midlands of England.
-It is a civil parish with a population of 10,476, according to the 2011 census.

-The A452 and M6 form its north and east boundary, Kingshurst and Fordbridge its south, and Castle Bromwich its west.
+Smith's Wood is a suburban civil parish in the Metropolitan Borough of Solihull in the West Midlands of England.
+It is known best for its schools and ancient woodland.
+The civil parish has a population of 10,476, according to the 2011 census.
+North Warwickshire forms its north and east boundary, Kingshurst its south, and Castle Bromwich its west.
+Smith's Wood also has several parks including Lanchester Park, Woodlands Green Park, and the Smith's Wood Playing Fields.